SoftVarE-Group/proj-ddnnf-eval/README.md

 # Replication package for Efficient Slicing of Feature Models via Projected d-DNNF Compilation (ASE'24)

 ## Steps to reproduce

+## Build Solvers

+* Original d4, slicing, and arjun are provided as binaries
+* Please follow the instructions in the pd4 submodule to install required dependencies for pd4 and compile it

 ### Get feature models
 *Left out for anonymization, as dataset is too large for GitHub*